isaacarnault/terraform-cloud/Part_5_Sentinel_Policies_and_Policy_Sets.md

 </p>
 </details>

-We have one `Sentinel policy` and one `Policy Set` configured as well as a new file created on our `GitHub` repository.<br>
+We have one `Sentinel policy` and one `Policy Set` configured as well as a new file created in our `GitHub` repository.<br>

-We are now ready to run a new 'Queue plan'.
+We are now ready to run a 'Queue plan'.

 <hr>